 I’ll never forget it.

 “In Moscow, you can get a PhD in Weightlifting Coaching.
-You get more respect as a Weightlifting Coach than a Physician (MD).”
+You get more respect as a Weightlifting Coach than you do as a Physician (MD).”

 I was blown was by that statement, even to this day I still think about it.